Clinical Trials

 Final analysis of the data (following ‘lock’ of the study database) and report writing is normally considered to occur after formal declaration of the end of the study.

-The Clinical Trials Team should be notified promptly of the trial completion and the Trials Manager will notify the MHRA and Main REC within 90 days of the end of the Clinical Trial by completing the End of Trial Form (Where a project has HRA Approval and has been reviewed by a REC you need only inform the REC when your study has ended)
+The Clinical Trials Team should be notified promptly of the trial completion and the Trials Manager will notify the MHRA and Main REC within 90 days of the end of the Clinical Trial by completing the End of Trial Form (The completed form must be submitted to both MHRA and REC).

 Serious breach